-I am looking for funding to help support the local campaigns I’m helping.
+I am looking for funding to help support the International campaigns I’m helping.
 I have previously financed these myself, however, with additional expenses such as time off work, travel, vaccinations, purchasing a first aid kit (donated at the end of every visit) and acquiring an international driving permit my funds are running low.

 In addition to this, I am now supporting a youth leadership voluntary team that is covering HIV Anti-Stigma, and while I am out in Quthing Lesotho in Oct 2018, we will be holding a campaign at Hills-View in Upper Moyeni.
 I have already pledged £200 towards the campaign, but wish I could give more.

 Ntlafatso Foundation is a Youth Volunteer Initiative, which envisions a healthier Africa starting first at the community level in Quthing Lesotho...

 Ntlafatso foundation is a Youth Volunteer Initiative, which envisions a healthier Africa starting first at the community level.
 On the 24th February 2018, it launched its very first HIV/AIDS ANTI-Stigma ATTITUDE campaign which aims to reduce the HIV stigma among the youth.
 When HIV/AIDS stigma is reduced, more people will test for HIV.